The foot comprises 26 bones, 33 joints and more than 100 ligaments, and other muscles, fatty tissue, tendons and nerves.

 - To move the body along.

-Foot may occur in any part of the foot, from the toes to the Achilles tendon at the back of the heel.
+Foot pain may occur in any part of the foot, from the toes to the Achilles tendon at the back of the heel.
 Sometimes foot pain is just irritating whereas other types of foot pain are more severe – especially if they are due to injury, disease or illness.

 Most mild attacks of foot pain can be treated at home.
 More severe foot pain in the foot may require medical attention – possibly a specialist consultation.
 If you have painful feet and do not seek treatment, the damage to your feet may ultimately be irreparable – with impaired mobility as a result.